Manuel-Kehl/Icon-Set-Forge/Readme.md

 The UML class diagram has been created with [PlantUML](http://plantuml.sourceforge.net/) which can be called from the commandline for integration with your favourite buildscript / text editor.

+## Documentation

+[Doxygen](http://www.stack.nl/~dimitri/doxygen/) is used to generate docs from special documentation comments within the source code.
+To generate the projects documentation run `doxygen Doxyfile` in the `Concept/Documentation` folder.

 # Contributing

 **NOTE:** The project is currently in a very early stage where structural stages to base classes may be made.
 If you want to join development at this point, please ask about possible changes before writing code.